 Was there always a plan to return, or was the decision driven by the show‘s increasing popularity in the wake of its absence?

-People are psyched to see that it’s not just the cast regulars returning, yet peripheral guest characters like Liza Minnelli are coming back, too, along with new ones played by Isla Fisher & John Slattery.
+People are psyched to see that it’s not just the cast regulars returning, but peripheral guest characters like Liza Minnelli are coming back, too, along with new ones played by Isla Fisher and John Slattery.

 When we read the scripts we were like, “Who’s gonna play this?
 Who’s gonna play that?”
 And it’s exciting.
 I still don’t know until someone shows up who’s going to play that part.
-It’s really cool, & it’s moreover very flattering & exciting, that all these people who are very talented & known for other things want to be a part of it.
-Even when we were getting towards the end of the show [the first time], even though it wasn’t necessarily that popular ratings-wise, we had all these astonishing rad guest stars like Charlize Theron & Zach Braff.
-Because people were just such huge fans of it.
-So now asking people to come back, everyone seems so excited to be a part of it & it’s really cool, because it feels like our weird little baby that we lost six years ago is now grown up.
+It’s really cool, and it’s also very flattering and exciting, that all these people who are very talented and known for other things want to be a part of it.
+Even when we were getting towards the end of the show [the first time], even though it wasn’t necessarily that popular ratings-wise, we had all these amazing cool guest stars like Charlize Theron and Zach Braff.
+Because people were just such big fans of it.
+So now asking people to come back, everyone seems so excited to be a part of it and it’s really cool, because it feels like our weird little baby that we lost six years ago is now grown up.

 One last thing.
-Please say you’ve seen the YouTube “Call Me Maeby” parodies that set Maeby & George Michael’s unfulfilled love story to Carly Rae Jepsen’s song.
+Please say you’ve seen the YouTube “Call Me Maeby” parodies that set Maeby and George Michael’s unfulfilled love story to Carly Rae Jepsen’s song.

 I’ve gotta look those up.
 I haven’t seen any of those.
-But I had a friend who lives in New York, & I had just left, & he was like, “I saw your face on a T-shirt.”
+But I had a friend who lives in New York, and I had just left, and he was like, “I saw your face on a T-shirt.”
 And I was like, “What?!”
 And I guess some dude had a T-shirt that said “Call Me Maeby” with a picture of me when I was like 16.
 I think it’s funny.
 That song is so fucking contagious.
-When it comes on the radio I naturally want to be annoyed by it, yet I always sing & dance to it.
-But I think it’s a comical comparison.
-There are unquestionably no “Call Me Maeby” jokes in the show.
+When it comes on the radio I naturally want to be annoyed by it, but I always sing and dance to it.
+But I think it’s a funny comparison.
+There are definitely no “Call Me Maeby” jokes in the show.
 A lot of people were like, “Is there gonna be?”
 And I was like, “Umm, no.”